 Name, Git URL, Python version, and environment type are fixed after creation.

-Expand the Files section on the project page to browse the project’s source directory.
-You can download individual files or entire directories as zip archives.
+Expand the Files section on the project page to browse the project’s workspace directory.
+You can preview files inline, download individual files, or download entire directories as zip archives.

 Using curl